 - Being aware of the generative versus degenerative distinction;

-- Being aware the distinction applies to everything you do; and
+- Being aware that the distinction applies to everything you do; and

 - Being aware of how surprisingly hard it can be to distinguish which is which.
 Sometimes what looks like success is actually degeneration and what looks like disappointment or frustration is a generative bonanza.
 The process of digging your grave or digging a gold mine can look an awful lot alike.
 After all, they both involve digging, but the end results are starkly different.